A Video Strategy to Avoid SPAM

 Email spam is annoying and no one likes dealing with it.
 But sometimes we find ourselves on the other end of the spam filter, with the messages we send out getting flagged as SPAM.
 At Covideo we do have a few things we like to do in order to prevent the emails from going to SPAM, although every recipient’s server is different and may apply different spam filtering criteria for messages being received.
 If your company video strategy doesn’t include a SPAM prevention, then you’re in luck!
 In our blog we’ll provide video marketing tips and digital video strategy to help get your messages in front of your target audience.
 SPAM filters are constantly changing to adapt to new techniques & types of spam messages— so what lands in the inbox today could be spam filtered tomorrow.
+Learn how to avoid spam filters in this article.

-Send videos with a video messaging software
+Send videos with a video messaging software to avoid spam

 Video marketing 2020 encompases more than just nurture campaigns and social media videos.
 Nowadays, types of videos for businesses range from remarketing to introduction videos for new customers.
 Our first advice is to use a video emailing software to send your video emails.
 Covideo let’s you email from their software or you can add a video to your personal Gmail or Outlook account.
 When sending a Covideo, make sure to add a bit of text in the body of the email.
 Perhaps a quick summary of your video or any other important info.
 This helps distinguish your email as legitimate with the SPAM filters.
 Plus, you can always check your emails by sending them internally before sending them out.